 - Anxiety Curve (Training with ASD adviser autumn 2016)

-- Lift off to language (Training with Speech and Language Therapists for Reception and Year 1 staff autumn 2017)
+- Lift off to language (Training with Speech and Language Therapists for Reception and Year 1 staff autumn 2017 and 2018)

 In addition some of our members of staff have taken part in training linked to the specific needs of children at Derwent.
 This has included Sensory training run by NHS Physiotherapists and ASD training run by Outside In (an ASD charity) as well as behaviour training run by Jigsaw.